Ginger Scallion Noodles

 These quick, flavorful ginger scallion ramen noodles will rival any Chinese take-out variety.
 Add a soft-boiled egg or cooked sliced chicken for a simple week-night dinner.

-- 2 Tablespoons grapeseed oil (vegetable or canola will also work)
+- 2 tablespoon Grapeseed Oil (vegetable or canola will also work)

-- 10 ounces noodles of your choice, cooked according to package directions and drained (see note)
+- 10 oz Noodles of your Choice, cooked according to package directions and drained (see note)

 Heat up the grapeseed oil in a saucepan over high heat until the oil is shimmery and hot, but not smoking.

 Add the green onions, cilantro, ginger, garlic and shallots at once, but be careful, the oil will bubble and splatter.
 Stir the ingredients quickly, to coat them in the hot oil, and immediately take the pan off the heat.
 (The onions will sizzle and wilt almost immediately - pull them off the heat as soon as they turn a bright green.)

 Add the fish sauce, sesame seed oil, rice wine vinegar, soy sauce, honey, crushed red chile pepper and salt to taste.